 These examples show the difference between two orderings of level buttons.
-Figure B-4 shows level buttons in the order AV, AES, TC, SD:
+Figure B-5 shows level buttons in the order AV, AES, TC, SD:

-Fig. B-4: Spatial Ordering AV, AES, TC, SD
+Fig. B-5: Spatial Ordering AV, AES, TC, SD

 Level AV is on the left and has the lowest button number.
-All levels are selected.
-Therefore, sources and destinations that include level AV are enabled and other sources and destinations are disabled.
+Because all levels are selected, sources and destinations that include level AV are enabled (low-tally) and other sources and destinations are disabled (buttons turned off).

-Figure B-5 shows level buttons in the reverse order (SD, TC, AES, AV):
+Figure B-6 shows level buttons in the reverse order (SD, TC, AES, AV):

-Fig. B-5: Spatial Ordering SD, TC, AES, AV
+Fig. B-6: Spatial Ordering SD, TC, AES, AV

-Level SD is now on the left and has the lowest button number.
+Here, level SD is on the left and has the lowest button number.
 Again, all levels are selected.
-Sources and destinations that include level SD are now enabled and other sources and destinations are disabled.
+Sources and destinations that include level SD are now enabled and other sources and destinations are disabled (buttons turned off).

-Thus, with one level button ordering, AV sources are enabled.
-With the other, SD sources are enabled.
+Thus, with one particular level button ordering, AV sources are enabled.
+With the other ordering, SD sources are enabled.

-If a panel's level buttons are scattered across the panel, one should remember the ordering method: (1) buttons in any row have higher precedence than buttons in lower rows and (2) within a row, buttons to the left have higher precedence than any to the right.
+If a panel's level buttons are distributed across the panel, one should remember the ordering method: (1) buttons in any row have higher precedence than buttons in lower rows and (2) within a row, buttons to the left have higher precedence than any to the right.